intel/media-delivery/README.rst

   transcoding of input streams in raw video formats w/ Media SDK sample applications (i.e. you will get results for ffmpeg-qsv only)

-* `measure-perf <doc/man/measure-perf.asciidoc>`_ does not support input streams in container formats (i.e. .mp4, .ts files won't be accepted - feed the tool with raw video streams like .h264, .h265, etc.)

-* `measure-perf <doc/man/measure-perf.asciidoc>`_ supports input streams
-  with specific resolutions only: 720p, 1080p, 2160p

-* Intel Media SDK samples don't support input streams in container formats (i.e. .mp4, .ts, etc.), hence both measure-quality and measure-perf will run measurement for ffmpeg-qsv path only for such streams.
+* Intel Media SDK samples don't support input streams in container formats (i.e. .mp4, .ts, etc.), hence both measure-quality and measure-perf will run measurements only with ffmpeg-qsv path for such streams.

 Tips for best performance
 -------------------------